roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 # Using a pretrained BERT model for sequence classification
 ## Pipeline overview

-The three stages for sequence classification with BERT are stage 1: preprocessing, where we convert the utterance into tensors using the tokenizer.
-Next in stage 2 we use these tensors as inputs for the model, and the model outputs logits.
+The three stages for sequence classification with BERT are as follows: stage 1: preprocessing, where we convert the utterance into tensors using the tokenizer.
+Next, in stage 2, we use these tensors as inputs for the model, and the model outputs logits.
 Finally, these logits are converted into probabilities using the Softmax function.

 {{< figure id="pipeline_hl" src="./pipeline_high_level.png" alt="Sample figure" caption="High-level stages for sequence classification with BERT" >}}